advantys/workflowgen-templates/integration/webhooks/sendhttppost/README.md

 3. Run the solution in Visual Studio.
 This will open your default browser (or the browser you selected in Visual Studio to run the project) or open a new tab in an already-open browser, displaying an HTML page with a welcome message.
 Take note of the hostname and the port number generated for the example because they will be used in the next steps.

-4. You can also publish your API in IIS (this step is optional).
+ Alternately, you can publish your API in IIS.
 If you do this, you don't need the API running in Visual Studio while testing.

 <a id="configuration">
 ###Configuration